What Happens to My Overdrawn Director’s Loan Account in Liquidation?

 Tax Implications of Overdrawn Director’s Loan Accounts

-An overdrawn director’s loan account can trigger a range of tax implications, both for the company and the director.
+An overdrawn director’s loan account can trigger a range of tax implications for both the company and the director.

-If the loan is not repaid within the accounting period within nine months of the end of the accounting period, the company may incur a penalty of 32.5%.
+If the loan is not repaid within the accounting period, within nine months of the end of the accounting period, the company may incur a penalty of 32.5%.

 The director and the company may both be liable for income tax and national insurance contributions.